Had been out of the public eye for a long time

 Despite allegations of corruption: Sanchez remains in office

-Spanish Prime Minister Pedro Sánchez went into hiding for several days.
-Now it is clear: he will remain in office - despite the trouble surrounding accusations against his wife.
-Sánchez sees a "discrediting campaign" by the opposition.
+Spanish Prime Minister Pedro Sánchez had been out of the public eye for several days.
+Now it’s clear: He’s staying in office—despite the controversy surrounding allegations against his wife.
+Sánchez sees this as a “smear campaign” by the opposition.

-Spain's Prime Minister had given himself five days to think about his decision.
-The 52-year-old declared on Monday that he would not resign.
-Sanchez had surprisingly announced last Wednesday that he would suspend his government duties for a few days to think about resigning.
+Spain’s prime minister had taken five days to consider his decision.
+He will not resign, the 52-year-old announced on Monday.
+Last Wednesday, Sánchez had unexpectedly announced that he would suspend government business for a few days to consider resigning.

-The background to this are allegations of corruption against his wife.
-Sanchez rejected the accusations and described them as having been orchestrated by his conservative opponents.
-"I have decided to carry on," said Sánchez in a televised speech on Monday.
-He described the accusations against his wife as part of a "discrediting campaign" by the opposition.
+This comes amid corruption allegations against his wife.
+Sánchez rejected the allegations, calling them a smear campaign orchestrated by his conservative opponents.
+“I have decided to continue,” Sánchez said Monday in a televised address.
+He described the allegations against his wife as part of a “smear campaign” by the opposition.

-"I have decided to continue, if possible, with even more strength at the head of the government", said Sánchez in his speech in front of the Moncloa government palace in Madrid.
-The solidarity rallies held by his supporters in Madrid and other cities at the weekend had also contributed to his decision, which he had made together with his wife.
-Sánchez called for a fight against the "swamp" in politics.
+“I have decided, if possible, to continue leading the government with even greater determination,” Sánchez said in his speech outside the Moncloa Palace in Madrid.
+The solidarity rallies held by his supporters over the weekend in Madrid and other cities also contributed to his decision, which he made together with his wife.
+Sánchez called for a fight against the “swamp” in politics.

-The complaint against the head of government's wife was filed on Wednesday by the organization "Manos Limpias" (Clean Hands), which is classified as very right-wing.
-It accuses Begoña Gómez (49), who holds no public office, of influence peddling and corruption in the economy.
-"Manos Limpias" later admitted that the complaint was based on media reports that could well be false.
+The complaint against the prime minister’s wife was filed on Wednesday by the organization “Manos Limpias” (Clean Hands), which is considered to be far-right.
+It accuses Begoña Gómez (49), who does not hold public office, of influence peddling and corruption in the business sector.
+“Manos Limpias” later acknowledged that the complaint was based on media reports, which could well be false.

 Da dieser Artikel älter als 18 Monate ist, ist zum jetzigen Zeitpunkt kein Kommentieren mehr möglich.